george-hawkins/cxa_pure_virtual/README.txt

 I cut everything down to a minimum but don't know enough about linker scripts - so it's the unchanged original.

+The above byte values, i.e. 524, 47132, 3096 and 524 were generated when using the 4.9.3 arm-none-eabi-g++ from Terry Guo's PPA.

-If I use the 4.8.3 arm-none-eabi-g++ that comes with the 1.6.4 Arduino IDE the .text size is 652 when no pure virtual is used and 69524 when one is.
+If I use 4.8.3 that comes with the 1.6.4 Arduino IDE the corresponding sizes are 368, 35532, 3048 and 540 respectively.

-If I use 4.9.3 from Terry Guo's PPA then the corresponding sizes are 668 and 80792 respectively.
+I.e. things have gotten bigger between 4.8.3 and 4.9.3.

 Thanks,